|Previous Story: The Daleks' Master Plan||Next Story: The Ark|

 Studio recording for The Massacre began on January 21st, and continued on consecutive Fridays; Doctor Who returned to its usual studio home of Riverside 1 for this serial.
 Hartnell was absent on January 28th while he enjoyed his week's vacation.

 Although he had done some work on forthcoming stories, particularly The Celestial Toymaker, The Massacre Of St Bartholomew's Eve marked Donald Tosh's final Doctor Who credit.
 He went on to further writing and story editing, including Sir Arthur Conan Doyle's Sherlock Holmes.
 In 1967, Tosh submitted a proposal for a Doctor Who adventure entitled “The Rosacrutians” (or “The Rose Marriners”) which was not taken forward.
 Tosh left television in the mid-Seventies to become the caretaker of St Mawes castle in Cornwall.
+He passed away on December 3rd, 2019.

 This was also Lucarotti's last broadcast Doctor Who adventure, although Season Twelve's The Ark In Space started life as a concept by Lucarotti which was then heavily rewritten by script editor Robert Holmes.
 Lucarotti continued writing for television throughout the Sixties and Seventies, including programmes like Moonbase 3.
 In the Eighties, he novelised his three Doctor Who stories for WH Allen, restoring The Massacre Of St Bartholomew's Eve more closely to his original vision.
 Lucarotti passed away on November 20th, 1994.